 URL: http://bch.cbd.int/about/

-The introductory page for the “The BCH” section explains the Mandate of the BCH and provides some background information about the development of the site.
+The introductory page for the “The BCH” section explains the Mandate of the BCH, provides some background information about the development of the site and about Strategic Plan for the Cartagena Protocol.
 The information about the BCH is divided into the following sections:

-The BCH, setting out its Modalities of Operation, Multi-year Program of Work, Decisions on the BCH, Reports and Reviews, and Development of the BCH;
+The Biosafety Clearing-House, setting out its Modalities of Operation, Multi-year Program of Work, Decisions on the BCH, Reports and Reviews, and Development of the BCH;

-The BCH Informal Advisory Committee (BCH-IAC), providing information about IAC mandates and meetings and the IAC forum participants;
+The BCH Collaborative Portal, hosting discussions of several groups that are directly involved in the implementation of the BCH mechanism, including the BCH Informal Advisory Committee (BCH-IAC), Forum of National Focal Points (BCH on BCH) and UNEP-GEF BCH Projects.

-Highlights, providing BCH News, Latest Additions, Notifications and Meetings and Documents;
+Highlights, providing BCH News, Latest Additions, Notifications, and Meetings and Documents;

-Policies, providing information about Linking of External Websites Policy, Privacy Policy, Disclaimer, and Copyright.
+Policies, providing information about Linking External Websites Policy, Privacy Policy, Disclaimer, and Copyright.

 The content of the BCH section is accessed from the menu on the left side of The Biosafety Clearing-House page, or from The BCH drop down menu on the navigation bar.